uyar/pathstring/README.rst

 - No support for the slash operator for joining paths (for now).

-- No support for case-insensitive equality checks on Windows (for now).
+- No support for case-insensitive comparisons on Windows.

 - No ``Path.replace()`` method since it would cause confusion with ``str.replace()``.